Journey to Pascha

 A Sung and Said Prayer

 Give students copies of “Gloriously Has He Been Glorified”, which we say and sing during the Holy Saturday service.
-Tell them this is another way that in the Orthodox Church we “tell” a Scripture story by singing it.
+Tell them this is another way that in the Orthodox Church we “tell” a Scripture story: by singing it.
 This is the story of the Hebrews escaping from the Egyptian pursuers by passing through the Red Sea as if it were dry land.
-God has always been with His people, from the time of this miracle from the time that His Son came to be with us and save us.
+God has always been with His people, from the time of this miracle to the time that His Son came to be with us and save us.

 Practice singing the refrain with the class.
 Have everyone stand.
 Then have those students who are willing take turns reading the verses, with everyone singing the refrain.
 You may have just a few willing students; if necessary read some of the verses yourself.